 Highland real estate is some of the most expensive in Indiana, although Highland house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Highland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
+Highland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Highland is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Highland who work in office and administrative support (14.31%), sales jobs (11.19%), and management occupations (9.49%).

 Also of interest is that Highland has more people living here who work in computers and math than 95% of the places in the US.